 Can You Pay Utilities and Other Bills With a Credit Card?

 Using a credit card for regular expenses can be convenient.
-You can sometimes use your credit card to pay utilities and other bills, and you may be able to earn points, miles or cash back on these purchases depending on the credit card.
+You may also have the option to use your credit card to pay utilities and other bills, allowing you to navigate unexpected expenses and even earn points, miles or cash back on these charges, depending on the credit card.
 However, you may also have to pay fees or surcharges to use a credit card that may outweigh these benefits.
-Read on to learn more.

 Benefits of paying utilities and other bills with a credit card